 Another is that most Slack data is easily editable.
 An offensive photo can be deleted, a mistaken disclosure erased.
 A message that says one thing today can be edited to say another tomorrow.

 Yet Slack creates a record of such alterations, often without users realizing it.
 If a Slack workspace retains editing and deletion information, those changes will be recorded in the metadata—and available in a review tool that knows how to process Slack data.

 For teams looking into Slack data, accessing everything Slack records can be difficult.
-Currently, Slack allows workspace owners and administrators to easily export data from public channels.
+Currently, Slack allows workspace owners and administrators in all plans to easily export data from public channels.